A Complete Idiot's Guide to Cuba

 The airport of Havana is 18 kilometers (about 11.18 miles) away from the center and the airport of Santiago de Cuba city is about 15 km (roughly 9.32 miles) far from the downtown.
 And finally the airport of Varadero (the bigger after the airport of Havana), is 10 km (about 6.21 miles) away from the Varadero locality.

 Here we will not talk about taxi prices as we have already done this, we just need to add that from the city to the airport is usually less expensive than from the airport to the city.
 Sometimes it is the same price, this depends on the situation and the taxi driver.
 The fact is that taxi drivers who pick up people at the airport have a special permit for that and some of them charge for it.
 Whereas anyone can go from the city to the airport, drop someone off and then leave.
 Much easier.
 In Santiago of Cuba the prices are similar.
 The situation in Varadero is a little different because normally tourists already have the transfer included in their travel package.
 But despite its 10 km, taxi prices in Varadero are higher than in other locations.
-The airport departure tax of 25 cucs is no longer paid, but it is always good to leave with some money.
-When leaving Cuba, at the airport they only exchange 300 cucs in foreign currency (typically Canadian dollars, Euros or Mexican Pesos, never USD).
-Keep this in mind as well.
+The airport departure tax is no longer paid, but it is always good to leave with some money.
+When leaving Cuba, don't expect to change your residual pesos cubanos at the airport, this service does not exist.

 IV.
 Precautions